 - 49% of customers agree that they have made impulse purchases after an excellent customized personal experience with a brand.
 (Dot Digital)

 - Customer satisfaction and retention, plus improved up-selling and cross-selling, are the main reasons businesses are trying to improve their customer experience.
 (Super Office)

 - Businesses that prioritize customer experience have a revenue increase of 4-8% higher than their competitor.
 (Forbes)

 - 89% of consumers have moved to a competitor following a poor customer experience with a brand.
 (Lumoa)

 - Customer-focused companies increase their revenue 1.4x faster than non-customer-focused companies.
 (Forrester)

-Using a CDP, omnichannel marketing cn often be performed with ease and speed.
+Using a CDP, omnichannel marketing can be performed with ease and speed.
 The data stored in a CDP connects to multiple to other systems.
 Real time integrations with other digital technologies you may already have in your martech stack make it easy to unify, manage and schedule data flows for any channel.

 In addition, some CDPs also offer built in journey management.
 Today’s empowered customers, choose their path and view the entirety of the experience with your brand across all touchpoints as one connected experience.
 Your customers interact with you across multiple touchpoints, across channels, and at the time of their choosing.
 However, an effective customer journey management program helps you eliminate any disruption in the customer purchase process to keep them seamlessly moving to conversion.